 Only a few dentists offer written warranties; more shouldat least on major

-a written warranty, discuss your expectations and get the dentist orally
+a written warranty, discuss your expectations and get the dentist to agree

-to agree that he or she will replace work that fails much sooner than normal
+verbally that he or she will replace work that fails much sooner than normal,

-if you care for your teeth properly.
-Regardless of what agreement you have
+assuming you care for your teeth properly.
+Regardless of what agreement

-in advance, dont hesitate to ask for a free replacement if a restoration
+you have in advance, dont hesitate to ask for a free replacement if a